FT8 Decoder

 Tips for Best Results

-• End your activation when you're done.
+- End your activation when you're done.
 Leaving multiple activations open at once flips you into scenario 4 — contacts go to the monthly folder rather than your activation folder.
-Open the active activation in the Activity tab and press End.
+Open the Activate tab, find the activation under In Progress, and choose Finish from its ⋯ menu.